ldionne/cppnow-2013-d2/algorithm/4_lock_graph_with_gatelocks.md

 <!SLIDE>
-.notes It is NOT redundant to put `A` in the set of gatelocks, as is seen in the next slide.
+.notes It is NOT redundant to put `A` in the set of gatelocks, as can be seen in the next slide.

 a basic example